-Prerequisite: DMTH 1083 Intermediate Algebra with a grade of "C" or better or ACT math score of 19 or equivalent COMPASS or ASSET score.
+MATH 1133Math for Liberal Arts3 credits3 class hoursSPrerequisite: DMTH 1083 Intermediate Algebra with a grade of "C" or better or ACT math score of 19 orequivalent COMPASS or ASSET score.
 This course is designed for the Liberal Arts majors.
-Topics include reasoning, set theory, logic, functions and linear programming, counting methods and probability theory, statistics, graph theory and mathematical modeling.
-Real-word problems are integrated within various topics.
+Topics includereasoning, set theory, logic, functions and linear programming, counting methods and probability theory,statistics, graph theory and mathematical modeling.
+Real-word problems are integrated within varioustopics.
 This course incorporates the use of a graphing calculator.

-MATH 2113 Math for Teachers I

-Prerequisite: MATH 1113 College Algebra with a grade of "C" or better.
-Course content includes logic and mathematical reasoning, problem-solving, sets, functions, and number theory.
-Emphasis is placed on instructional methodology to support student learning.
+MATH 2113Math for Teachers I3 credits3 class hoursFPrerequisite:MATH 1113 College Algebra with a grade of "C" or better.Course content includes logic andmathematical reasoning, problem-solving, sets, functions, and number theory.Emphasis is placed oninstructional methodology to support student learning.

-Prerequisite: Completion of Pre-calculus with a grade of "C" or better in high school or successful completion of trigonometry in high school and of MATH 1113 College Algebra with a grade of "C" or better and, or ACT math score of 24 or better.
+MATH 2115 Calculus I 5 credits 5 class hours S Prerequisite: Completion of Pre-calculus with a grade of "C" or better in high school or successful completion of trigonometry in high school and of MATH 1113 College Algebra with a grade of "C" or better and, or ACT math score of 24 or better.
 Course content includes limits, derivatives, implicit differentiation, definite and indefinite integrals, substitution, and applications of the derivative and integral.
 This course incorporates the use of a graphing calculator.

-MATH 2123 Math for Teachers II

-Prerequisite: MATH 2113 Math for Teachers I. A continuation of MATH 2113, course content includes exponents, decimals, probability, statistics, geometry, measurement, and applications of mathematics.
+MATH 2123Math for Teachers II3 credits3 class hoursSPrerequisite:Completion of MATH 2113 Math for Teachers I with a grade of "C" or better.
+A continuation of MATH 2113, course content includes exponents, decimals, probability, statistics, geometry, measurement, and applications of mathematics.
 Emphasis is placed on instructional methodology to support student learning.
 This course uses a geometry software package and requires a lab fee.